BimmerBass/Loki/README.md

 </p>

 ## Introduction
-Loki is a UCI-compliant chess engine written in C++.
-At the moment it has been tested to have a strength of 2490 (version 3.5.0 on CCRL 40/15) elo.
+Loki is a UCI-compliant chess engine written in C++20.
+At this moment, Loki is undergoing an extensive refactoring, which is explained below.

 ## Elo history
 | Version   | Elo   | TC   |